 Growth Habits

 For the American bittersweet plant, the only way is up.
-It is a perennial climber with woody stems that bear leaves, flowers, and berries for years.
+It is a perennial climber with woody stems that bear leaves, flowers, and bright red berries for years.
 It can grow up to more than 20 feet in height, given the correct structural supports.

 Although this vine loves to climb up, it can also crawl to the ground without support.
 Developing mature woody stems through the years is why this might impose some structural problems in the landscape.